San Diego Seminar to Educate Boaters About Aquatic Invasive Species

-The seminar will be hosted by the Department of Boating and Waterways (DBW) and the California Coastal Commission's Boating Clean and Green Program, the U.S. Fish and Wildlife Service (UFWS), the Department of Fish and Game (DFG), the University of California Cooperative Extension (UCCE)-Sea Grant Extension Program and the San Diego Yacht Club.
+The seminar will be hosted by the Department of Boating and Waterways (DBW) and the California Coastal Commission's Boating Clean and Green Program, the U.S. Fish and Wildlife Service (UFWS), the Department of Fish and Wildlife (DFG), the University of California Cooperative Extension (UCCE)-Sea Grant Extension Program and the San Diego Yacht Club.

 Presenters include, DFG Staff Services Analyst Dominique Norton, USFWS Invasive Species Watershed Coordinator Ron Smith, UCCE Sea Grant Extension Program Marine Advisors Dr. Carolynn (Carrie) Culver and Leigh Taylor Johnson, and Boating Clean and Green Coordinator Vivian Matuk.

 For questions about the seminar or to register, please contact Vivian Matuk at firstname.lastname@example.org or (415) 904-6905.